caganseyrek/caganseyrek.com/shared/projects/ts-express-next.md

 - **globals.d.ts**: Contains global type definitions that is shared across the application.
 - **main.ts**: The entry point for the application where express app is initialized and passed into the `appBuilder`.

+## Contributing

+Feel free to fork this project and create pull requests for improvements.
+Any issues or feature requests are also welcome!

 ## License